crmcog/sf-cog/docs/admin-guide/20-configure.md

 So then, we have relationships between objects.

 As in the real real-world, relationships can be complex and simple at the same time.
-They can be one of one to one, one to many, many to many and many to one.
+In other words, they can be one of one to one, one to many, many to many and many to one.
 We will look at each of these next.

 ### Lookup